 Senior Leadership Knowledge seeking for strategy formation – a case study

-Most modern organisations are drowning in information, but often short on knowledge.
-And as we all know, without knowledge there is no meaningful learning or action.
-Therefore it is wise for Senior leaders to get knowledge before taking action.
-I wanted to share what effective knowledge seeking behaviour from leadership teams looks like.
-The Situation Some years … [Read more...] about Senior Leadership Knowledge seeking for strategy formation – a case study
+Most modern organisations are drowning in information but often short on knowledge.
+And as we all know, without knowledge, there is no meaningful learning or action.
+Therefore, it is wise for senior leaders to seek knowledge before taking action.
+I wanted to share what effective knowledge-seeking behaviour from leadership teams looks like.
+The Situation Some years ago, I … [Read more...] about Senior Leadership Knowledge seeking for strategy formation – a case study

 Beyond Command and Control by John Seddon